 The 2016 Census showed that older women were the fastest growing group to experience homelessness in Australia.
-The number of women over 55 experiencing homelessness increased by 31% to 6,866 compared to 2011.
+The number of women over 55 experiencing homelessness increased by 31% to 6,866, compared to 2011.
 The 2021 Census reported an increase of 6.6% to 7,325 women over 55 experiencing homelessness.

-This is an alarming statistic.
-This figure is almost double the growth rate for people experiencing homelessness in Australia.
-According to the last Census, the total number of people experiencing homelessness in Australia grew by 14% to 116, 427.
+These are alarming statistics.
+According to the 2021 Census, the total number of people experiencing homelessness in Australia grew by 5.2% to 122,494.

-Research shows that most of these women have never been homeless before.
+Research shows that most women experiencing homelessness have never been homeless before.
 This person could be your sister, aunt, mother or grandmother.

 Where are they?